 Truck accidents are often severe.
 Since large commercial vehicles like semi-trucks and 18-wheelers are so massive and heavy, they can cause a lot of damage and even death during an accident.
-So, if you were injured or a loved one got killed in a truck wreck, you’ll want help from our truck accident lawyers in Georgia.
+So, if you were injured or a loved one got killed in a truck wreck, one of our truck accident lawyers in Georgia can help.

-Truck accident victims are rarely at fault for truck-related accidents, and you may be entitled to compensation for your damages.
-At John Foy & Associates, we dedicate ourselves to getting you and other truck accident victims throughout Georgia the financial recovery you deserve.
-Never pay for any of your damages out of pocket.
-Always speak to a lawyer first.
+You may be entitled to compensation for your damages.
+Our law firm dedicates itself to getting you and other accident victims throughout Georgia the financial recovery you deserve.
+Always speak to a Georgia personal injury lawyer first.

-When a semi-truck is fully loaded on the road, it can weigh as much as 80,000 pounds.
-Compared to a regular car or truck, that’s enormous, and something that heavy can lead to severe consequences during a collision.
+A semi-truck can weigh as much as 80,000 pounds when fully loaded on the road.
+Compared to a regular car or truck, that’s enormous, and something heavy can lead to severe consequences during a collision.

 Large truck accidents are more serious than other accidents because:

-- It takes these trucks longer to stop or change positions quickly when moving at high speeds
+- It takes semi-trucks longer to stop or change positions quickly when moving at high speeds.

-- A lot of trucks carry hazardous materials that can cause additional damage during an accident
+- Many trucks carry hazardous materials that can cause additional damage during an accident.

-- Large trucks are at risk of tipping over or rolling when in a collision
+- Large trucks risk tipping over or rolling when in a collision.

-- Truck drivers work long shifts that can result in high fatigue levels, tiredness, or irritability if they’re not resting enough
+- Truck drivers work long shifts that can result in high fatigue, tiredness, or irritability if they do not rest enough.

 Get the strong arm